IMTtugraz/PyQMRI/paper.md

 # Summary

-Quantitative MRI (qMRI) aims at identifying the underlying physical tissue constants that define the contrast in an imaging experiment.
-Under certain simplifications, analytical expressions are available to describe the relation between image intensity and physical parameters of tissue.
-Using several measurements with varying sequence parameters it is possible to solve the associated inverse problem of identifying the tissue constants.
+Quantitative MRI (qMRI) aims at identifying the underlying physical tissue parameters that define the contrast in an imaging experiment.
+Under certain simplifications, analytical expressions are available to describe the relation between image intensity and physical properties of tissue.
+Using several measurements with varying sequence settings (e.g. flip-angle, repetition time, echo time) it is possible to solve the associated inverse problem of identifying these tissue parameters.

-The increased measurement time due to the repeated imaging experiments of such studies is typically tackeld by undersampling the data acquisiton.
+The increased measurement time due to the repeated imaging experiments of such studies is typically tackeld by subsampling the data acquisiton, i.e. acquiring less data than the Nyquist-Shannon theorem implies.
 However, the reduced amount of data as well as the typical non-linear structure of the associated inverse problem require dedicated numerical solution strategies [@Donoho2006; @Lustig2007; @Block2009; @Doneva2010; @Sumpf2012; @Roeloffs2016] which lead to prolonged reconstruction times.
-An effect that gets even worse if 3D volumes are of interest.
+An effect that gets even more demanding if 3D image volumes are of interest.

 In recent years the upsurge of computationally powerful GPUs has led to a variety of GPU based implementations to speed up computation time of highly parallelizeable operations (e.g., the Fourier transformation in MRI [@Knoll2014g]).
-However, as memory is a scarce resource, most of the work is carried out in a 2D fashion, even though additional information in form of a third dimension is commonly available.
+However, as memory is a scarce resource, most reconstruction and fitting algorithms are applied in a slice-by-slice fashion to the volumetric data by taking a Fourier transformation along a fully sampled acuqisition direction.
+Thus, neglecting additional information in form of the third dimension of 3D data.

-To utilize 3D information on memory limited GPUs special solutions strategies are necessary to maintain the speed advantage, e.g., hide memory latency of repeated transfers.
+To utilize 3D information in advanced reconstruction and fitting algorithms on memory limited GPUs, special solutions strategies are necessary to leverage the speed advantage, e.g., hide memory latency of repeated transfers.

 # Statement of need

-'PyQMRI' aims at reducing the required reconstruction time by means of a highly parallelized PyOpenCL [@Klockner2012a] implementation of an state-of-the-art fitting algorithm while maintaining the easy-to-use properties of a Python package.
+'PyQMRI' aims at reducing the required reconstruction time by means of a highly parallelized PyOpenCL [@Klockner2012a] implementation of a state-of-the-art fitting algorithm while maintaining the easy-to-use properties of a Python package.
-In addition to fitting small date (e.g. 2D slices) completely on the GPU an efficient double-buffering based solution strategy is implemented.
+In addition to fitting small data (e.g. 2D slices) completely on the GPU an efficient double-buffering based solution strategy is implemented.
 Double-buffering allows to overlap computation and memory transfer from/to the GPU, thus hiding the associated memory latency.
-By overlapping the transfered blocks it is possible to pass on 3D information utilizing finite differences based regularization strategies [@Maier2019d].
-Figure \autoref{fig:db} shows a schematic of the employed double-buffering scheme.
+By overlapping the transfered blocks it is possible to pass on 3D information utilizing finite differences based regularization strategies [@Maier2019d]. \autoref{fig:db} shows a schematic of the employed double-buffering scheme.

 ![Simple doublebuffering using two separate command queues and overlaping transfer/compute operations.\label{fig:db}](doublebuffering.png)